OP-TEE/optee_os/documentation/secure_storage.md

 TSK is derived by:
 > TSK = HMAC<sub>SHA256</sub> (SSK, TA_UUID)

+#### TA storage space isolation

+OP-TEE provides different folders for different TAs in Linux file system for storing their own TEE files, but OP-TEE cannot prevent an attacker from directly copying a TEE file from one TA's folder to another TA's folder in Linux file system.

+The TSK offers an effective protection against this kind of attack.
+If an attacker copies an TEE file from one TA's folder to another TA's folder, this TA would not be able to obtain the plaintext of the TEE file.

 ### File Encryption Key (FEK)

 When a new TEE file is created, key manager will generate a new FEK by